sippohippo/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ## Application logic

-The main two classes of the app are RegularUser that represent the users who record exercises and Exercise, which represents the completec exercises during a visit to the gym
+The main two classes of the app are RegularUser that represent the users who record exercises and Exercise, which represents the completed exercises during a visit to the gym.

 ```mermaid
  classDiagram